bitjson/bch-p2s/readme.md

 While block explorer and other visualization software may represent P2S contracts by rendering their encoded bytecode in hexadecimal or another format, **typical wallets should never support payments to arbitrary/unknown P2S contracts via such representations**.
 Instead, wallets should utilize a template system, collaborative signing protocol, or other high-level scheme to communicate and authenticate contracts prior to locking funds in new outputs using those contracts.

+## Test Vectors

+This proposal includes [a suite of functional tests and benchmarks](./vmb_tests/) to verify the performance of all operations within virtual machine implementations.

 ## Implementations

 Please see the following implementations for additional examples and test vectors:

+- C++:
+  - [Bitcoin Cash Node (BCHN)](https://bitcoincashnode.org/) – A professional, miner-friendly node that solves practical problems for Bitcoin Cash.
+[Merge Request !1937](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/-/merge_requests/1937).
 - **JavaScript/TypeScript**:
   - [Libauth](https://github.com/bitauth/libauth) – An ultra-lightweight, zero-dependency JavaScript library for Bitcoin Cash.
 [Branch `next`](https://github.com/bitauth/libauth/tree/next).
   - [Bitauth IDE](https://github.com/bitauth/bitauth-ide) – An online IDE for bitcoin (cash) contracts.
 [Branch `next`](https://github.com/bitauth/bitauth-ide/tree/next).